 Analogue shortwave receivers (sometimes called “world radios”) are cheap and affordable.
 Currently, Amazon carries shortwave receivers starting from about US$ 15.00.
 Less expensive radio receivers are available in Asia from manufacturers in China and Taiwan.
 Higher quality shortwave PLL receivers with digital frequency readout cost around US$ 100 and more for professional radios.
 This is far below the cost of a computer, a smartphone, tablet, TV or satellite receiver and makes shortwave receivers affordable even to the poorest segments of the world populations in Africa and Asia.

 Billions of dollars have been invested in telecommunication satellite technology.
 It is elementary that the investors expect a return on their investments, and considering the limited life span of satellites, this return must be as fast as possible.
-The main thrust of broadcasting today is television, and it was for television that the current broadcast satellite technology was designed.
+The main thrust of broadcasting today is television, and it was for TV that the current broadcast satellite technology was designed.
 In concrete terms, the concept of transmission capacity for these satellites was designed with TV in mind, not radio.
 Sound Broadcasting, to use the ITU terminology, was promoted later as a way to merchandise over-capacity and to improve the return on investment.

 Furthermore accessing sound channels on satellites is user-unfriendly, and therefore unattractive for most people.
 Although impressive statistics based on satellite-households are often quoted to support the satellite radio argument, only a very tiny fragment of this potential audience ever listens to radio via satellite.
 In Europe, where direct satellite radio is allegedly highly developed, only a few per cent of satellite households ever use their satellite receiver for sound broadcasting.